bayramcicek/bayramcicek.github.io/_posts/2021-08-23-final-report-gsoc.markdown

 ### Thanks

-I’m really thankful to LibreOffice and GSoC for providing us this such a great opportunity which helped me gain this amazing experience!
+I’m really thankful to LibreOffice and Google for providing us this such a great opportunity which helped me gain this amazing experience!

 I always tried to be active on IRC #libreoffice-dev channel, and I want to thank for everybody who helped me about my questions.